-(d) In a victim sensitive case, the sending state shall not provide reporting instructions until the victim notification provisions of Rule 3.108 (b)(1)(C) have been followed.
+(e) In a victim sensitive case, the sending state shall not provide reporting instructions until the victim notification provisions of Rule 3.108 (b)(1)(C) have been followed.

-(e) The receiving state retains authority to supervise the offender until the offender’s directed departure date or issuance of the sending state’s warrant.
+(f) The receiving state retains authority to supervise the offender until the offender’s directed departure date or issuance of the sending state’s warrant.
 Upon departing, the receiving state shall notify the sending state as required in Rule 4.105 (a) and submit a case closure as required by Rule 4.112 (a)(5).
 The sending state shall notify the receiving state of the offender’s arrival or failure to arrive as required by Rule 4.105 (b) prior to validating the case closure notice.

-(f) If the offender does not return to the sending state as ordered, the sending state shall issue a warrant no later than 10 business days following the offender’s failure to appear in the sending state.
+(g) If the offender does not return to the sending state as ordered, the sending state shall issue a warrant no later than 10 business days following the offender’s failure to appear in the sending state.

 History: Adopted November 4, 2003, effective August 1, 2004; amended October 26, 2004, effective day January 1, 2005; amended September 26, 2007, effective January 1, 2008; amended September 14, 2011, effective March 1, 2012; amended October 7, 2015, effective March 1, 2016; amended October 11, 2017, effective March 1, 2018.